 Welcome to the Lozier Lab

-We are particularly interested in applying second generation genomic sequencing approaches to investigate phylogeography, adaptation to challenging environments, and ways to predict the future effects of habitat fragmentation on historically well-connected populations.
+We are particularly interested in applying high throughput sequencing to investigate phylogeography, adaptation to challenging environments, and ways to predict the future effects of habitat fragmentation on historically well-connected populations.
 Much of this work involves exploring methods to generate large numbers of genetic markers from high-throughput sequencing to enable strong inferences about evolutionary patterns in wild populations.

 Check out the Research Page for an overview of previous and ongoing projects, the News page for ongoing lab happenings and project updates, and you can see some of our organisms of interest and field sites in the images to the left.
 Masters and PhD students who are interested in a broad range of topics in evolutionary biology, ecology, conservation, and population genetics are welcome to apply to the lab.
 At the moment, my own work deals largely with insects, but students should feel welcome to work on any organism of interest.
 I am also always on the lookout for motivated undergraduates interested in field and laboratory experience.